ArmanHZ/Linux_configs/README.md

+**Note: This is slightly outdated.
+I am working on a newer version, which simplifies a lot of steps.**

 # My linux configs
 These are the config files I use for my minimal Arch Linux setup.
 This setup is mostly used as a VM for penetration testing.
 However, I share these config files for friends and others to use or get inspired by them.